microsoft/golazo/docs/assets/videos/overview/video-overview-script.md

 emerging bottlenecks.

 Columns trace the journey: Backlog ideas, Ready, Design, Engineering, Release, Validation, Done.
-Rails help dedicate funding: Swarm, Interrupt, Planned.
+Rails help dedicate funding and visually separate urgency: Swarm, Interrupt, Planned.
 Swarm is for urgent collaborative focus, Interrupt to allow changes in flight without consuming all the team's resources, Planned for normal flow.
 A quick glance tells you: Are we waiting for reviews?
 Is the Interrupt rail growing?
 Is a specific work item struggling?
 Are we running too fast and creating too many swarms?
 And because team members can see a variety of projects for them to select from the Ready column, knowledge spreads naturally.
 You’re not waiting for assignment which increases autonomy increases and shrinks knowledge bottlenecks.

 ## WIP Limits & Flow